hadley/adv-r/Scoping.md

 ## Scoping

-Scoping refers to the set of rules than govern how we go from an object name, e.g. `x`, to the contents of that object, e.g. `10`.
-R has two types of scoping: __lexical scoping__, implemented automatically at the language level, and dynamic scoping, used in select functions to save typing during interactive analysis.
-Dynamic scoping is described in more detail in the context of [[controlling evaluation||Evaluation]].

-## Environments

-  * __frame__: collection of named objects (like a list)
-  * __environment__: a frame plus a parent environment

-An environment is very similar to a list, with two important differences.
-Firstly, an environment has reference semantics: R's usual copy on modify rules do not apply.
-Secondly, an environment has a parent: if an object is not found in an environment, then R will look in its parent.

-  * `globalenv()`: the user's workspace
-  * `baseenv()`: the environment of the base package
-  * `emptyenv()`: the ultimate ancestor of all environments

-`ls`, `get`, `assign`

-    ls(environment(plot), all = T)
-    get(".units", environment(plot))

-    e <- new.env(hash = T, parent = emptyenv())
-    f <- e

-    e$a
-    exists("a", e)
-    get("a", e)
-    ls(e)

-    # Environments are reference object: R's usual copy-on-modify semantics
-    # do not apply
-    e$a <- 10
-    f$a

-    ls(e)

-    parent.env(e)

-## Lexical scoping

-This is straightforward when the object exists in the local environment:
+Scoping is the set of rules that govern how R looks up the value of a symbol, or name, how R goes from the symbol `x`, to its value `10` in the following example.

     x <- 10
-    # 10
     x

-    y
-    # Error: object 'y' not found

-If an object with that name doesn't exist in the current environment, R next looks in the parent environment.
-The parent environment is the environment in which the function was originally defined.
+    # [1] 10

+R has two types of scoping: __lexical scoping__, implemented automatically at the language level, and __dynamic scoping__, used in select functions to save typing during interactive analysis.
+This document describes lexical scoping, as well as environments (the underlying data structure) and closures (a useful consequence).
+Dynamic scoping is described in the context of [[controlling evaluation||Evaluation]].

+## Basic rules

+Lexical scoping is so called because it depends on the underlying lexical structure of the program, not it's run time behaviour.
+With lexical scoping, it's easy to figure out what value each name will have just by looking at the local source environment.

+The following example illustrates the basic principle:

+    x <- 5
     f <- function() {
-      x
+      y <- 10
+      c(x = x, y = y)
     }
     f()
+    #  x  y
+    #  5 10

+Unlike some languages, R looks up at the values at run-time, not when the function is created:

+    x <- 15
+    f()
+    #  x  y
-    # [1] 10
+    # 15 10

+If an name is defined inside a function, it will mask the top-level definition:

+    g <- function() {
       x <- 20
+      y <- 10
+      c(x = x, y = y)
+    }
     f()
+    #  x  y
-    # [1] 20
+    # 20 10

-And this works regardless of how many functions down.
+The same principle applies regardless of the degree of nesting.
 See if you can predict what the following function will return before trying it out yourself.

     w <- 0
     f <- function() {